 "There’s much more to certain health issues than what appears to be on the surface, even if they are not life threatening."

 Urinary incontinence is one of such conditions, which is basically the inability to control one’s bladder, which in turn, leads to the involuntary release of urine from the bladder.
-Whether the incontinence issue is treatable or not depends on the root cause; however, it can definitely be managed with incontinence products like adult diaper pants and tape diapers.
+Urinary Incontinence treatment depends on the root cause; however, it can definitely be managed with incontinence products like adult diaper pants and tape-style antibacterial adult diapers.
 If it is shrugged off as just an ageing problem or temporary health issue that passes with time, then it not only has physical effects like skin infections and rashes, but also leads to psychological consequences.
 A health condition that has an adverse psychological impact can turn into something much more disastrous, than what it actually is.

 1. Social isolation